Fall Of Mongolian Coalition Government Could Lead To Severe Economic Downturn

 Political instability will jeopardise economic progress achieved in the last few years

-ULAANBAATAR, Mongolia – As Mongolia's parliament prepares to vote on Monday on whether the country's coalition government should remain in office, new economic analysis warns that the demise of the government could see the size of Mongolia's economy contract by over 20 percent within six months, and FDI fall by almost 40 percent year-on-year.
+ULAANBAATAR, Mongolia, May 31, 2025 /PRNewswire/ -- As Mongolia's parliament prepares to vote on Monday on whether the country's coalition government should remain in office, new economic analysis warns that the demise of the government could see the size of Mongolia's economy contract by over 20% within six months, and FDI fall by almost 40% year-on-year.

 As the vote approaches, new economic data – which can be viewed in full here – produced by Mongolia's Economic Development Board warns of the scale of the economic hit Mongolia could face, namely: